Koha-Community/kohadocs/en/source/02_administration.rst

 -  Notes are simply for any descriptive notes you might want to add so that librarians know when to use this fund

 -  Planning categories are used for statistical purposes.
+If you will be using the Asort1 and/or Asort2 authorised values lists to track your orders you need to select them when setting up the fund.
+Select the Asort1/Asort2 option from the dropdown lists for the Statiscal 1 done on: and Statistical 2 done on: fields.

-To learn more about planning categories, check out the `Planning Category FAQ <#planningcatfaq>`__.
+-  To learn more about planning categories, check out the `Planning Category FAQ <#planningcatfaq>`__.

 When complete, click 'Submit' and you will be brought to a list of all of the funds for the budget.